The Kill Order: Plot

 Mark and Alec take Lana and Trina to find the mysterious attackers' base.
-The group passes through an abandoned village where they meet a five-year-old girl, Deedee, who they take with them.
-She tells them that just like their own settlement, her village was attacked months earlier.
-The people turned crazy and left her behind.
-She shows the group a puncture mark that alarms Alec, who tells the group that Deedee must be infected.
-They decide to take her with them anyway since if she had no symptoms months after she had been infected by the virus, she was obviously immune to it.
+They pass through an abandoned village and meet a five-year-old girl, Deedee, who joins them.
+She reveals her village was attacked months ago, leaving her behind.
+Deedee shows a puncture mark caused by the Berg's attack, indicating she was infected but has been symptom-free for months.
+The group discovers that Deedee is immune to the virus.

-Traveling to find the attackers' base, Mark and Alec leave the group for a while to investigate a loud noise.
-They encounter a cult of infected people that believes that since Deedee is immune to the virus, unlike them, she must be some sort of demon.
-Mark and Alec manage to escape from the cult but find that a forest fire has been started and that Trina, Lana, and Deedee are gone from their campsite.
-Believing that the three girls in their party must have escaped and gone ahead of them to the attackers' base, Mark and Alec continue on to the site.
+Mark and Alec leave their group to investigate a loud noise.
+They discover a cult of infected people who believe Deedee, who is immune to the virus, is a demon.
+After escaping the cult, they find a forest fire, and Trina, Lana, and Deedee vanish from their campsite.
+Assuming the girls have moved on to the attackers' base, Mark and Alec proceed to the site.